 Look for pieces of knitwear from cotton, linen or merino wool to add to your wardrobe.
 Transitional seasons are the perfect time to wear a traditional cricket or tennis sweater, but, if you’re going to be layering them under a sports coat, look for lighter options like merino to avoid looking like a Yak wrapped in a blanket.

-Best Shoes For Moving From Summer To Winter, Spring & Fall?
+Best Men’s Shoes Moving Between Summer, Winter, Spring & Fall?

 Finish off your outfit with a pair of suede shoes or even a smart boot, like a Chukka or a Chelsea boot.
 Contrary to popular belief, suede is actually a very resilient material and it does great in unpredictable weather.
 Unlike calf leather, suede is less likely to show salt stains or watermarks if you get caught in the rain.
 Suede is easily treated with protective sprays.
 Even if it’s left untreated, it still dries more evenly than calf leather.